cbisiere/oai-pmh/README.md

 In the example implementation, a first derived class `Oai_XmlUpdater` handles the XML metadata formats by implementing the abstract method `metadata()`.
 This class is itself derived in a class `Oai_DemoUpdater` which implements the other abstract methods.

-Once the stylesheet has been dowloaded, the repository can be updated.
+Once the stylesheet has been downloaded, the repository can be updated.
 The following URL updates the demo repository, adding five new publications from the file `demo_data.xml`, in both of the two supported metadata formats, assigning all the records to the set `pub:(econ)`:

 `http://localhost/oai-pmh/update_demo_repo.php?metadataPrefix=oai_dc,mods&set=pub:(econ)`